team1432/Prototype-Launcher/README.md

 ## Who

-This test is led by Caleb (@calebeby), our programmer
+This test is led by Caleb ([@calebeby](https://github.com/calebeby)), our programmer.

 ## Why

-I don't like Java, and doubt I would like C++.
+I don't care for Java, and doubt I would like C++.
 I do like python, and I am a fan of using open-source stuff.